jackpal/publications/aoc2024/paper.md

 ## General Observations

 The model was run at its default temperature, which introduced variations in results over repeated runs.
-The model might succeed in solving a given puzzle on one run, but fail on another run.
-Keep in mind that the reported numbers could change +/- 2 puzzles if the same experiment were performed again.
-Therefore don't take the details of language ranking too seriously.
-Another run could well flip the positions of any two nearby languages.
+The model might succeed in solving a given puzzle on one run but fail on another run.
+The reported numbers could change +/- 2 puzzles if the same experiment were performed again.
+The language ranking represents a single sample from a probabilistic distribution.
+A future version of the experiment loop could sample each case multiple times, to produce a more nuanced view.

 ## Puzzle-Specific Observations

 Some puzzles were particularly hard for the model.
-The following puzzles not solved by any language:
+The following puzzles were not solved by any language:

 | Day-Part | Notes                                                                  |
 | -------- | ---------------------------------------------------------------------- |